tralinhessec/1day1startup/README.md

 > Understand financial statements, cash flows, and key metrics – the EMBA way, but simplified.
 > 🎯 Target: Startup CEOs, solo founders, corporate rebels
 > 💡 1st module of the future Personal EMBA platform

 ---

+## 🧠 Priorify

+> **⏱️ The smart workload & priority planner – for brains in demand.
+>   Sync your calendar, log your activities in seconds, and visualize your real workload by theme and priority.
+>   🔥 Designed for leaders, intrapreneurs, and teams juggling a thousand things.
+>   📍 MVP of a larger platform to master time, focus, and impact.

+---